UC grad makes difference working with homeless youth

 Impacting the youth

-Once Carnes graduated, she wanted to continue working with kids, so she took a job at KinderCare.
+Once Carnes graduated, she wanted to continue working with children, so she took a job at KinderCare.
 During her three years there, she met Jordan Mitchell, assistant director at KinderCare, who helped her find her current home.

 “Jordan went to UpSpring.
 He got connected there and loved it.
 He told me, 'I think you would be great at this role, working with kids like you work with them now.'
 And he brought me to UpSpring.”